 Too Little Light

-Orchids require bright, indirect light.
-In low-light conditions they cannot photosynthesize effectively and this leads to pale or yellow leaves.
+Orchids need bright, indirect light.
+If they’re not getting enough they don’t photosynthesize properly and this will cause pale or yellow leaves.

 Too Much Light